-- 3. Assemble your five items (course work +lit +art + music + film) in alphabetical order by author, artist, musician, and the film by title in a Word document. - Begin with an MLA heading and a title (such as Making Connections: Transition from Childhood to Adulthood). - Include the bibliographic information for each of the five items in alphabetical order and in MLA format. - Following each bibliographic entry, include a two-paragraph annotation (250-300 words) for each item.
+- 3. Assemble your five items (course work +lit +art + music + film) in a Word document.
+You must present the course work first; you can present the research items in any order you wish. - Begin with an MLA heading and a title (such as Making Connections: Transition from Childhood to Adulthood). - Include the bibliographic information for each of the five items in MLA format. - Following each bibliographic entry, include a two-paragraph annotation (250-300 words) for each item.
 In the first paragraph, analyze the artifact.
 In the second paragraph, explain how the item connects to your chosen work and theme; this means that you will have to discuss both your specific artifact and the course work in the second paragraph.
 You also need to make sure that you explain clearly what each artifact suggests about your chosen topic.
 For example, it is not enough to state that each artifact addresses women's rights.
 You need to explain what each particular artifact suggests about your topic (e.g., what does the story suggest about women's rights at the turn of the century, etc.). - Incorporate and discuss 3-5 quotations from your primary sources (the five items) to illustrate your points.
 Document your quotations using MLA format. - PLEASE NOTE: Be sure your paragraphs are written in your own words and are not copied/pasted/plagiarized.
-Just as in a research paper, you must put quotation marks around any words, phrases, and sentences that you copy from a source or from information found online, and you must document the source of the information, using MLA format. - Include visuals, song lyrics, or other media in the presentation of your work. - 4.
-Post your project to Safe Assign for grading AND to the Making Connections Discussion Forum to share with your classmates at the end of Week 5 by Sunday at 11:59 pm.
+Just as in a research paper, you must put quotation marks around any words, phrases, and sentences that you copy from a source or from information found online, and you must document the source of the information, using MLA format. - Include visuals, song lyrics, or other media in the presentation of your work.
+Document your visuals using MLA format. - 4.
+Post your project to Safe Assign for grading AND to the Making Connections Discussion Forum to share with your classmates at the end of Week 12 by Sunday at 11:59 pm.
 Post your Word document to Safe Assign, but if you prefer, you may convert your project to a web page, a blog, or a PowerPoint in order to include film clips and other media when you present your project to your classmates.
-PLEASE NOTE:

-Safe Assign will not accept PowerPoints, unless they are converted to pdfs.
+PLEASE NOTE: Safe Assign will not accept PowerPoints, unless they are converted to pdfs.